 Austin Health Department enforces screens for food service areas and Austin has had insect screen requirements in the past, but presently there are no codes in place to enforce insect screens in homes and apartment buildings.
-The Austin Code Department wants to hear from you so that public input helps to shape the local amendment of this ordinance that will be proposed to Council.
+The Austin Code Department sought public input to help shape the possible local amendment of this ordinance to propose to Council.

 In addition to soliciting public input, Austin Code Department reviewed industry practices and comparable ordinances from other cities, consulted with local public health experts and medical officials to determine Austin’s current level of public health risk for mosquito-borne disease outbreak, and projected the potential affordability impact to property owners.